ilopezfr/CarND-Capstone/README.md

 ### 3. ROS node twist_controller.py

-The `/twist_controller.py` node uses a yaw controller and throttle controller to determine steering, throttle and braking to keep the desired direction and speed.
+The `/twist_controller` node uses a yaw controller and throttle controller to determine steering, throttle and braking to keep the desired direction and speed.
 If the speed gets close to zero, the throttle is set to zero and the brake is engaged to hold the vehicle in place.

+The throttle controller is implemented as PID controller.
+In order to steer smoothly back when returning from manual driving mode to automatic driving mode, the parameter `ki = 0.001` has been set to a really low value.
+The parameter `mx = 0.3` defines the maximum throttle and hence indirectly also the maximum speed the vehicle can achieve.

 ### 4. ROS node tl_detector.py